Kirigami beginners guide: What is it and how do you do it?

 If you want to make an architectural kirigami project using a kirigami template, try this brilliant kirigami arch designed by Leela Roy, which was originally published in Creative Thinking from Project Calm.

-Click to download the kirigami template you need for this design.
-Our kirigami archway uses clever colour shading and a few simplecuts and folds to suggest you’re looking down a long vaulted corridor – and you can choose which side to display.
+Our kirigami archway uses clever colour shading and a few simple cuts and folds to create the illusion of looking down a long vaulted corridor.

 Step 1